-At the same time, theologian and professor John Cavadini of the University of Notre Dame was similarly wrestling with how to bridge the perceived conflict between science and religion in Catholic high schools.
-Beginning in summer 2014, Cavadini sponsored a separate Science and Religion Initiative at the university, where teams of science and religion teachers from high schools nationwide joined for a week to discuss scientific topics and Catholic teachings and to translate what they learned into lesson plans for their own classrooms.
+At the same time, theologian and professor John Cavadini of the University of Notre Dame was also wrestling with how to bridge the perceived conflict between science and religion in Catholic high schools.
+Beginning in summer 2014, Cavadini sponsored a separate initiative on science and religion at the university where teams of science and religion teachers from high schools nationwide joined for a week to discuss scientific topics and Catholic teachings, and to translate what they learned into lesson plans for their own classrooms.

 “We thought that if we could affect the pedagogy in Catholic schools around this issue, we could create a cultural shift that would affect students from year to year,” Cavadini says.

 In 2016 the pair joined forces, co-founding Training Catholic Educators, a project funded by a $1.7 million grant from the John Templeton Foundation.
-Beginning summer 2017, five-day seminars that involve teachers in both the sciences and theology will be held concurrently at the University of Notre Dame and at Notre Dame Seminary in New Orleans.
-Between the two locations, Cavadini and Baglow hope to host 270 teachers over the grant’s three years.
-Teachers who travel to one site the first year may apply to go to the other site the next summer.
-In addition, the grant will support Baglow as he takes a semester-long sabbatical to write a second edition of his textbook.
+Beginning in the summer 2017, five-day seminars that involve teachers in both the sciences and theology have been held concurrently at the University of Notre Dame and at Notre Dame Seminary in New Orleans.
+Between the two locations, Cavadini and Baglow aim to host 270 teachers over the grant’s three years.
+Teachers who travel to one site the first year may apply to go to the other site the following summer.
+In addition, the grant will provide support for Baglow to produce a second edition of his textbook.

 Religion in the Lab

-As part of the grant, the teachers who travel to New Orleans will stay at Notre Dame Seminary and will use the science labs at nearby St. Mary’s Dominican High School.
-Science teachers in physics, chemistry, and biology will lead religion teachers through various experiments during the day.
-In the evening, discussions led by religion teachers will focus on theological questions the experiments might have raised.
+As part of the project, teachers who travel to New Orleans stay at Notre Dame Seminary and use the science labs at nearby St. Mary’s Dominican High School.
+Science teachers in physics, chemistry, and biology lead religion teachers through various experiments during the day.
+In the evening, discussions led by religion teachers will focus on theological questions raised in thinking about experimental work and its implications.